-Letter Head of the Islamic Cen iter:
+Letter Head of the Islamic Center:

 Date Certificate Issued:

-slaughtered according to the Is found to be free from infectiou fodder of these animals.
-Produ c Society hereby certifies that the under mentioned shipment of beef/lamb/poultry: has been slamic Rite.
-The products have been inspected within 12 hours before and after slaughtering and is diseases.
-No animal proteins, fats, bones, animal wastes or growth hormones were used in the acts have been inspected and found free of growth stimulants and harmful materials.
-Accordingly, uitable for Muslims to consume.
+Halal Attestation: The Islamic Society hereby certifies that the under mentioned shipment of beef/lamb/poultry: has been slaughtered according to the Islamic Rite.
+The products have been inspected within 12 hours before and after slaughtering and found to be free from infectious diseases.
+No animal proteins, fats, bones, animal wastes or growth hormones were used in the fodder of these animals.
+Products have been inspected and found free of growth stimulants and harmful materials.
+Accordingly, these products are Halal and suitable for Muslims to consume.

 Consignee:

 Shipper:

 Production Date(s):

 Slaughter Date (s):

 Expiry Date(s):

 Description:

 No. of Cases:

 Net Weight:

 Invoice No.

-Signature of the Imam and sea l of the Islamic center:
+Signature of the Imam and seal of the Islamic center:

-Halal certificate's serial numb er:
+Halal certificate's serial number:

-The above information was inc cluded on the Islamic center's letter head
+The above information was included on the Islamic center's letter head